Computer Science Associate of Science

 Total Credit Hours: 60

-Important Program Notes: Additional coursework might be required to meet Prerequisite requirements for Calculus I (MAT 2410).
+Important Program Notes: Per the Statewide Transfer Articulation Agreement (STAA), additional coursework might be required to meet Prerequisite requirements for Calculus I (MAT 2410).
 Prerequisite courses may apply toward elective credit hours.

 The Computer Science Faculty recommend you take your Math courses in consecutive semesters (without taking a semester off, except possibly Summer).
 The Math in these courses build heavily on each other and taking courses in consecutive semesters increases skill retention.

-Per the Statewide Transfer Articulation Agreement (STAA), select from GT-SC1 and GT-SC2 courses with at least one GT-SC1 course.
+Per the Statewide Transfer Articulation Agreement (STAA), select from GT-SC1 and GT-SC2 courses with at least one GT-SC1 course w/Lab.
 GT-SC1 and GT-SC2 courses in sequence (same discipline) are recommended (and may be required depending on the receiving institution).
 Courses must be selected in consultation with your Front Range Community College Academic Advisor as well as from the intended transfer institution, if known.
-Select a minimum of seven credits from GT-SC1 and GT-SC1/2.
+Select a minimum of 7 credits from GT-SC1 and GT-SC1 or GT-SC2.
 Additional credits in this area will be applied toward electives.
 If you are planning to transfer to Colorado School of Mines, select two courses from PHY 2111, PHY 2112, and CHE 1111.

 If you take more credits in Mathematics and Science than are listed, it will reduce the 6 credits of electives needed